orsenthil/senthil.learntosolveit.com-deploy/posts/2009/01/05/to-iterate-is-human-to-recur-divine-a.md

 .. title: To iterate is human, to recur divine …
 .. slug: to-iterate-is-human-to-recur-divine-a
 .. date: 2009-01-05 17:33:00
-.. tags:
+.. tags: programming, recursion, mathematics
-.. category: General
+.. category: Programming
-.. description:
-.. categories: General
-.. wp-status: publish
+.. description: A quote by T.V.
+Raman about the beauty of recursion in programming

-<html><body><i>"To iterate is human, to recur divine … </i> - <a href="http://emacspeak.sourceforge.net/raman">T.V.
-Raman</a> in this article, <a href="http://emacspeak.sourceforge.net/raman/publications/thinking-of-math/thinking-of-math.html"> "Thinking of Mathematics"</a>.</body></html>
+*"To iterate is human, to recur divine …"* - [T.V.
+Raman](http://emacspeak.sourceforge.net/raman) in this article, [Thinking of Mathematics](http://emacspeak.sourceforge.net/raman/publications/thinking-of-math/thinking-of-math.html).